Le Bœuf sur le toit: Ballet

 Jean Cocteau persuaded Milhaud to let the music be used for a ballet.
 Cocteau wrote the scenario and the Fratellini clowns and the Medreno Circus provided the cast.
 The production was to have been designed by Guy-Pierre Fauconnel, but he died suddenly with his designs incomplete; Raoul Dufy took over.

 The premiere was given on 21 February 1920 at the Comédie des Champs-Élysées in a programme that also included Francis Poulenc's overture Cocardes, the ballet Adieu New York by Georges Auric, three settings by Poulenc of verses by Cocteau, and Trois petites pièces montées by Erik Satie.
 The conductor was Vladimir Golschmann.

 The action is described by Harding as "pleasantly devoid of all meaning".
 The characters, mostly from the less respectable levels of Parisian society, are the Black Boxer, the Barman, the Jockey, the Black Billiard Player, the Red-Haired Lady, the Décolletée Lady, the Man in Evening Dress, and the Policeman.
 All wear cardboard heads two or three times life-size.
 The boxer finds his cigar drawing badly and the barman cuts it for him with a pistol shot.
 The bullet strikes down the billiard player.
 The jockey takes exception to the boxer's overtures to the red-headed lady and knocks him down, before joining the female customers in a tango.
 A police whistle is heard; the barman hides all evidence of alcohol and disguises the room as a milk-bar.
 A large policeman enters, smells the breath of the customers and dances a genial solo.
 The barman presses a button: an electric fan comes down from the ceiling and cuts off the policeman's head.
 He falls dead, and one of the female customers dances with his severed head, in a parody of Salome.
-The barman replaces the head on the body of the policeman, who revives, but is confronted with a huge bill, several metres long, for everbody's drinks.
+The barman replaces the head on the body of the policeman, who revives, but is confronted with a huge bill, several metres long, for everybody's drinks.
 Despite the liveliness of the music, the characters dance in slow motion, "like deep-sea divers moving against the current", in Harding's phrase.

 The ballet was well received in Paris, and Cocteau and Milhaud took it to London, where Hugo Rumbold presented it under the title The Nothing Doing Bar.
 It was so successful at the London Coliseum – drawing five encores at the first night – that the management sent a touring company out with it.

 The ballet gave its name to a celebrated Parisian cabaret-bar, Le Bœuf sur le toit, which opened in 1921 and became a meeting-place for Cocteau and his associates.
 Milhaud was given life membership.
 He noted later that the piece had also given its name to bars in Brussels and New York.